propalparolnapervom/VIRTUALIZATION/VAGRANT/VAGRANT Maintenance.md

 **Stop**

-Terminate the use of any resources by the virtual machine
+Terminates the use of any resources by the VM.

+All changes made during Vagrant env running will be lost.
 ```
 vagrant destroy
 ```